MediaComem/comem-archidep/ex/config-through-environment.md

 ## Pull the latest version from the server

-**Connect to your server** and go into the cloned repository from the previous exercise.
+**Connect to your server** and go into the cloned repository from the previous exercise (`~/todolist-repo` if you followed the instructions to the letter).

 You probably made manual configuration changes during the previous exercise.
 You must discard them with the `git restore <file>` command.
-This will discard any uncommitted changes and restore the latest version of the file that was committed in the repository:
+This will remove any uncommitted changes and restore the latest version of the file that was committed in the repository: